-A solution to this is the useful and often underused Microsoft SQL Server add-on feature called Reporting Services.
+Microsoft SQL Server add-on feature called Reporting Services can be a very effective solution to this problem.
 SQL Server is the database system which powers many of the business applications that are currently in widespread use, including Microsoft Dynamics GP, SL, POS, CRM, and Sage MAS software packages.
 The Reporting Services add-on allows for the creation of reports using data that is sometimes not available from within the application itself.

 These new reports can be tabular or graphic, and can include charts, graphs and pictures.
 In addition, the output from Reporting Services can be easily exported to several popular formats, including Excel, Word, PDF, XML and comma delimited.
-The system is browser-based, meaning that usually no new software needs to be installed on the local workstations to view the resulting reports.
-A full security model based upon Windows networking is included, ensuring that all confidential reports are kept secure.
+The system is browser-based; meaning usually no new software needs to be installed on the local workstations to view the resulting reports.
+A full-security model based upon Windows networking is included, ensuring that all confidential reports are kept secure.
 Other valuable features include ad hoc report creation and report scheduling.